-- a) Outstanding teaching and learning the aim is to provide outstanding teaching to promote intellectual challenge and the highest possible achievement for each student - b) Care for the individual the structures and ethos of The Academy ensure care for the individual and support for the learning of each individual student - c) A fit place to learn the aim is to provide an inspirational and well run environment in which students can learn and grow in settings appropriate to their age - d) Aspirational leadership every leader in The Academy keeps their area of responsibility under review, competing with the best.
+- Outstanding teaching and learning the aim is to provide outstanding teaching and learning to ensure that all students achieve at the highest possible level within a supportive, compassionate, and scholarly culture. - b) Care for the individual the structures and ethos of the Academy ensure that Shenfield High School is a Healthy School where individual stakeholder needs are acknowledged and supported. - c) A fit place to learn the aim is to provide an inspirational and well-run environment in which students